thenumbernine/GalacticRotationCurves_2021Ludwig/README.md

 CHECK:	Fig 3a: NGC 1560 - sampled luminosity from 1992 Broeils table 3
 (The Section 7 description of the Luminosity profile doesn't seem to match the Section 7 graph... is it fig 2b maybe?)

-FIXME:	Fig 3b: NGC 1560 Sersic index ...
+CHECK:	Fig 3b: NGC 1560 Sersic index ...
 I bet my code or the paper has a typo somewhere ...

 FIXME:	Fig 4a: NGC 1560 normalized mass density (using eqn D 12 b). ... too far over
 CHECK:	Fig 4a: NGC 1560 - sampled luminosity from 1992 Broeils